 Recipe tips and notes

-- Keep the potato pieces small, about ½ inch cubes.
-And keep them roughly the same size so that they cook at the same rate.
+- Keep the potato pieces small, about ½-inch cubes, and make sure they are roughly the same size so they cook evenly.

 Pinto Bean Soup